ebemunk/blog/content/post/2019-01-05-plane-crashes.md

 How are classifications related to one other (force-directed by common appearance)?

-## Operatorz
+## Operators

-Most common crash operators in Military flights?

-Most common crash operation in non-Military flights?
+What are the trends in crash operators through the years, by military or nonmilitary intent?

-<div id="operator-by-year"></div>
+<div id="viz-operator-by-year"></div>

 ## Misc